DataDog/documentation/content/en/dashboards/template_variables.md

     * Attribute: Use a [facet or measure as the template variable](#logs-apm-and-rum-queries).
 * **Name**: A unique name for the template variable that appears in queries on the dashboard.
 Template variables are automatically named after the selected tag or attribute.
 * **Default Value**: The tag or attribute value that appears automatically when the dashboard is loaded.
 Defaults to `*`.
-* **Available Values**: The tag or attribute values available for selection in the dropdown.
+* **Available Values**: The tag or attribute values available for selection in the dropdown menu.
 Defaults to `(all)`.
 The list of available values always includes `*`, which queries all values of the tag or attribute.

 After creating a template variable, Datadog displays the number of sources using the variable.
 In the example below, the template variable `team` is used in two graphs on the dashboard: